Online Courses AUS Pty Ltd ABN 155 885 242 (we, us, our) provides a range of short courses, here in Australia and overseas.

 8. How can you access and correct your personal information?

-Online Courses Australia will respond to requests for access to personal and/or sensitive information within three business days.
+Online Courses AUS will respond to requests for access to personal and/or sensitive information within three business days.

-Online Courses Australia endeavours to maintain accurate and up to date information relating to a student during their enrolment period.
+Online Courses AUS endeavours to maintain accurate and up to date information relating to a student during their enrolment period.

 Students are able to confirm and update their personal and sensitive information by contacting the Student Support Team at firstname.lastname@example.org